 Employment and Internships

-• Minimum of a B.A. in History, Public Administration, Museum Studies or related humanities field (Post-graduate degree in Museum Studies strongly preferred);
+• Minimum of a B.A. in History, Public Administration, Museum Studies or related humanities field (Post-graduate degree in Museum Studies preferred);

 • Required experience with current versions of Microsoft Office Suite and PastPerfect Museum Software;